joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 11/3/19
 ------
--webDemo now filters bad data out for a smoother experience, to compensate for a bug mainly -testing threading to try to fix wifi data streaming errors, need to get 1ms tick period for FreeRTOS to work.
+-webDemo now filters bad data out for a smoother experience, to compensate for a bug mainly -testing threading to try to fix wifi data streaming errors.
+Turn sensor off and on if connecting online while sensor is active. (very particular not often-gonna-happen bug)

 Known bugs:
 The wifi connection causes errors in the ADC readings for some reason, need to fix this